-• The review report states, "The School of Social Work, given its mission, strategic planning values and objectives, adequately reflects the University's Mission Statement in action through being dynamic, innovative, diverse, [and through] critical exploration and commitment to social justice and equity."
+- The review report states, "The School of Social Work, given its mission, strategic planning values and objectives, adequately reflects the University's Mission Statement in action through being dynamic, innovative, diverse, [and through] critical exploration and commitment to social justice and equity."
 A faculty-led initiative, New Opportunities for Innovative Student Engagement (NOISE) was identified as an "excellent indicator of the school's mission in action."
-The school's mission and objectives are "intricately embedded in curriculum, teaching and student learning."
+The school's mission and objectives are "intricately embedded in curriculum, teaching and student learning." - The School has excellent facilities, and its faculty members are committed to ongoing review of curriculum and responsive to student concerns.

-- The relationship between the School and the Library is excellent; the Library is wellresourced and "librarians pointed out that social work students and faculty are among the most frequent and knowledgeable users of Scott Library."
+- The relationship between the School and the Library is excellent; the Library is well-resourced and "librarians pointed out that social work students and faculty are among the most frequent and knowledgeable users of Scott Library."
 Librarians were also commended on their support for students requiring accommodations and their high level of expertise on social work topics. - Field instructors provided very positive comments and describe students as wellprepared for placements; these instructors value the school's critical perspective and anti-oppressive framework. - The school's data base for field education that outlines agencies, field instructors, learning contracts, timelines, evaluation dates, etc. was described as "truly impressive" and relatively unique in schools of social work.